Dumza1/-CMPG323-Overview---3160289/README.md

 #Diagram explaining project and repository context and how they are integrated

+Because this project will be linked to a kanban project, the diagram will look like this:

 #Branching Strategy to be used within each project :
 I will be using GitHub Flow Branch Strategy -GitFlow, which is considered a bit complicated and advanced for many of today's projects, allows developers to work separately from the master branch on features where a feature branch is created from the master branch.